Running a business or just being good at your job requires efficiency. And very few are naturally efficient at everything.

 I know there are things that I struggle with, but when I do, I look for ways to streamline and try and claw back some more time I can spend on other important tasks.
 Email templates save a ton of time.

-If you care about your business’s customer service reputation, streamlining activities and creating opportunities to impress are font and center.
-Customers love detailed and prompt responses to their inquiries!
+If you care about your business’s customer service reputation, streamlining activities and creating opportunities to impress are front and center.
+With email templates, you can cater to the fact that customers love detailed and prompt responses to their inquiries.

 What are business email response templates?

-Now imagine as those emails comes in that you have a reply ready to go.
-All the basics that you’ve typed over and over again, are already in place and all you have to do is a bit of customization.
+Now imagine as those emails come in that you have a reply ready to go.
+All the basics that you’ve typed over and over again are already in place, and all you have to do is a bit of customization.

-While the guts of the email is in place, all you have to do is type a personalized greeting, maybe tweak some details that are apropos to that particular inquiry, and click Send.
-Over the coarse of many emails (which we all have too many) you’ll save a boatload of time.
+The guts of the email are in place, and all you have to do is type a personalized greeting, maybe tweak some details that are apropos to that particular inquiry, and click Send.
+Over the course of an email thread, you’ll save a boatload of time.

-I use PostBox that allows me to easily create templates and quick responses.
+I use PostBox, which allows me to easily create templates and quick responses.
 Templates are full emails that are very specific to a particular topic or process.
 Quick responses are just a paragraph or two that I can insert into any email at any point where I would type that information.

-Both templates and responses save me a ton of time.
-I just have to either start a new email with the template, customize and send.
-Or as I am responding to an email and need to insert information I type over and over — boom — that paragraph or two can be easily inserted with a click or two.
+Both templates and responses save me a bunch of time.
+I just have to either start a new email with the template, customize and send it.
+Or, as I am responding to an email and need to insert information, I type over and over — boom — that paragraph or two can be easily inserted with a click or two.

 Here are some of the ways I use email response templates in my day-to-day consulting business email activities.

 Depending on your business type, I’m sure you can think of information that you provide on a regular basis by email.
-By simply creating an email response template that you can insert, instead of having to recreate your response every time, makes good business sense.
+Simply creating an email response template that you can insert, instead of having to recreate your response from scratch every time, makes good business sense.